By Gregg Re, Catherine Herridge

 The agreement was reached, Strzok said, because "according to the attorneys, we lacked probable cause to get a search warrant for those servers and projected that either it would take a very long time and/or it would be impossible to get to the point where we could obtain probable cause to get a warrant."

-The DOJ's goal, Chaffetz said at the time, was to "make sure they hear no evil, see no evil -- they had no interest in pursuing the truth."
+The DOJ's goal, Chaffetz said, was to "make sure they hear no evil, see no evil -- they had no interest in pursuing the truth."